Government of Croatia: Structure and powers

-governments are separate from the central government; the latter maintains a State Administration Office in each county, under the Ministry of Public Administration.
+governments are separate from the central government; county administrative bodies perform decentralized state administration duties alongside their regional self-governing functions under the supervision of the Ministry of Justice, Public Administration and Digital Transformation.

 This is a responsible government to the Croatian Parliament, which may recall it as a whole or in part by an absolute majority vote (majority of all MPs) following a request for a confidence vote by one fifth of the parliament members or by the prime minister.
 The prime minister and other members are jointly responsible for decisions passed by their government and individually responsible for their respective portfolios (areas of responsibility).
 The President of the Republic appoints the prime minister, who must then secure a vote of confidence from the Croatian Parliament (majority of all MPs); the appointment is therefore counter-signed by the speaker of the parliament to signify this.
 The prime minister appoints members approved by the Croatian Parliament (again signified via a counter-signature by the speaker of the parliament).
 The rules of procedure and regulations enacted by the government must be published in Narodne novine—the official gazette of Croatia—to bind.

+In addition, the government presents annual awards in various fields.